Cossacks: Modern times

 The principal Cossack émigré leader after 1945 was Nikolai Nazarenko, the self-proclaimed president of the World Federation of the Cossack National Liberation Movement of Cossackia, who enjoyed a prominence in New York as the organizer of the annual Captive Nations parade held every July.
 In 1978, Nazarenko dressed in his Don Cossack uniform led the Captive Days day parade in New York city, and told a journalist: "Cossackia is a nation of 10 million people.
 In 1923 the Russians officially abolished Cossackia as a nation.
 Officially, it no longer exists...America should not spend billions supporting the Soviets with trade.
 We don't have to be afraid of the Russian army because half of it is made up of Captive Nations.
 They can never trust the rank and file".
 The journalist Hal McKenzie described Nazarenko as having "cut a striking figure with his white fur cap, calf-length coat with long silver-sheathed dagger and ornamental silver cartridge cases on his chest".
 Nazarenko was also the president of Cossack American Republican National Federation, which in turn was part of the National Republican Heritage Groups Council, and he attracted much controversy in the 1980s owing to his wartime career and certain statements he made about Jews.
-The American journalist Christoper Simpson in his 1988 book Blowback: America's Recruitment of Nazis and Its Effects on the Cold War called Nazarenko a leading Republican activist who made "explicit pro-Nazi, anti-semitic" statements in his speeches.
+The American journalist Christopher Simpson in his 1988 book Blowback: America's Recruitment of Nazis and Its Effects on the Cold War called Nazarenko a leading Republican activist who made "explicit pro-Nazi, anti-semitic" statements in his speeches.

 During the Perestroika era of the Soviet Union of the late 1980s, many descendants of the Cossacks became enthusiastic about reviving their national traditions.
 In 1988, the Soviet Union passed a law allowing the reestablishment of former hosts and creation of new ones.
 The ataman of the largest, the Almighty Don Host, was granted Marshal rank and the right to form a new host.
 Simultaneously, many attempts were made to increase Cossack's impact on Russian society, and throughout the 1990s many regional authorities agreed to hand over some local administration and policing duties to the Cossacks.

 According to the 2002 Russian Census, 140,028 people self-identified as ethnic Cossacks.
 Between 3.5 and 5 million people associate themselves with the Cossack identity in post-Soviet Russia and around the world.